railsstudent/ng-spanish-menu/README.md

 ## Todo

-- Create a card to display description, quantity and price for now
+- ~~Create a card to display description, quantity and price for now
-- Create Menu item component that displays description and price.
-Customer edits quality and clicks add button to order
+- ~~Create Menu item component that displays description and price.
+Customer edits quality and clicks add button to order (done)
+- Create shell component to host smart and dumb components  (Nati)
 - Create Menu component that iterate food and drink choices to render menu items
 - Test components with Storybook
 - Someone who is good at UX (Not me!!!!) will design the application layout